krzemienski/awesome-from-stars/README.md

 * [ubports/ubuntu-touch](https://github.com/ubports/ubuntu-touch): A simple and beautiful mobile OS for everyone!
 This repository is for Ubuntu Touch issue tracking.
 It does not contain any code used to create Ubuntu Touch.
 * [ubports/ubuntu_kernel_xenial](https://github.com/ubports/ubuntu_kernel_xenial): None
 * [r0oth3x49/udemy-dl](https://github.com/r0oth3x49/udemy-dl): A cross-platform python based utility to download courses from udemy for personal offline use.
+* [thomseddon/udp-replicator](https://github.com/thomseddon/udp-replicator): A tiny UDP proxy that can replicate traffic to one or more endpoints.
 * [jonathanpenn/ui-auto-monkey](https://github.com/jonathanpenn/ui-auto-monkey): UI AutoMonkey is a simple stress testing script for iOS applications that runs in UI Automation and Instruments.
 Grass fed.
 Free range.
 * [kevana/ui-for-docker](https://github.com/kevana/ui-for-docker): A web interface for Docker, formerly known as DockerUI.
 This repo is not maintained
 * [jVirus/uicollectionview-layouts-kit](https://github.com/jVirus/uicollectionview-layouts-kit): 📐 A set of custom layouts for UICollectionView with examples [Swift 5.3, iOS 12].